Bar Kokhba Revolt: Establishment of Aelia Capitolina

-A rabbinic story, seemingly set during Hadrian's reign, recounts that the Romans initially intended to rebuild the Temple, but a Samaritan dissuaded them by warning that the Jews would rebel once their city was restored.
-(Note: According to the story, Joshua ben Hananiah, a sage who died just before the revolt, intervened and prevented the situation from escalating into an armed revolt.)
-The historicity of this account has been questioned, as the motif of a malevolent Samaritan is common in Jewish literature; it may instead reflect Jewish disappointment that the Romans ultimately did not rebuild the Temple.
+A rabbinic narrative found in Genesis Rabbah, seemingly set during Hadrian's reign, relates that the Romans initially permitted the Temple's reconstruction but withdrew the offer after a Samaritan warned that a restored city would lead to rebellion.
+According to the account, Joshua ben Hananiah, a sage who died shortly before the revolt, prevented the situation from escalating into armed conflict.
+The historicity of this tradition has been questioned, as the motif of a malevolent Samaritan is common in Jewish literature from this period; it may instead reflect Jewish disappointment over the unrealized rebuilding of the Temple.